 From Lembar many of Lombok’s main attractions are within reach.
 An exploration of the west coast for example can include time at Senggigi, with it’s glorious beaches; a stop at Mataram, the island’s capital, to marvel at impressive temples and flora-rich gardens; or even a visit to Gunung Rinjani, Indonesia’s second highest volcano and a haven for wildlife such as birds and monkeys.

-Enjoy a holy experience at Pura Lingsar - this large temple is the holiest in Lombok, built in 1741.
+This large temple is the holiest in Lombok, built in 1741.
 The complex includes a temple for Balinese Hindus and one for followers of Wetu Telu, a syncretic form of Islam that is the traditional belief of the indigenous Sasak people of Lombok.